help-me-mom/ng-mocks/README.md

     // Let's pretend DependencyDirective has 'someInput'
     // as an input.
 TestedComponent sets its value via
     // `[someInput]="value"`.
 The input's value will be passed into
-    // the mocked directive so you can assert on it. component.value = 'foo';
+    // the mock directive so you can assert on it. component.value = 'foo';
     fixture.detectChanges();

-    // Thanks to ngMocks, this is type safe. expect(mockedDirective.someInput).toEqual('foo');
+    // Thanks to ngMocks, this is type safe. expect(mockDirective.someInput).toEqual('foo');
   });

   it('does something on an emit of the child directive', () => {